Are you a qualified architect with a broad range of knowledge in the real estate field? Starting a real estate business can be a profitable venture.

 We consistently grow at a 20% pace and this year we are on pace to write 1000 new leases and sell over $120m in real estate.

-Andrew Detweiler (from Rockville, Maryland, USA) started The Rockville Real Estate Exchange almost 7 years ago.
+Andrew Detweiler (from Rockville, Maryland, USA) started The Rockville Real Estate Exchange over 7 years ago.

 My name is Andy Detweiler and I’m the founder of The Rockville Real Estate Exchange in Rockville, Maryland.